 Subjects

-Participants were recruited from retirement homes and the general community in Toronto and London, Ontario.
-Participants over the age of 50 with the ability to provide informed consent were included in the study.
+Participants were recruited from retirement homes in Toronto and London, Ontario.
+Participants over the age of 50 with the ability to provide informed consent were included.
 Any participant who was unable to understand the instructions of the tasks was excluded.
-In total 52 participants (43 female) participated in this study.
+In total 52 participants (43 female) participated.
+Due to the location of the retirement homes in which these participants resided, our sample was highly educated.
+Only one participant did not receive a high school diploma.
+Twenty-four participants earned postsecondary degrees and 16 participants earned postsecondary and postgraduate degrees.
 The study was approved by the University of Western Ontario Research Ethics Board.
-All subjects gave written informed consent to participate.

 Procedure

 All participants were asked to complete the twelve online tests from the Cambridge Brain Sciences (CBS) battery.
-Descriptions of each of the tasks can be found in the supplementary materials.
-The tasks were presented to participants on a tablet computer with a touchscreen and each was preceded by instructions and practice trials.
-Researchers were on hand to offer further clarification of instructions if necessary.
-Participants completed all 12 tasks in a random order and took as many breaks as necessary between tasks to prevent fatigue.
-After completing the CBS task battery, a MoCA (version 7.1 English) and MMSE (Folstein et al, 1987) were administered on paper in interview format with one of the authors (AS).
+Task descriptions can be found in the supplementary materials.
+The tasks were presented on a touchscreen tablet computer and each was preceded by instructions and practice trials.
+Researchers were on hand to offer clarification of instructions if necessary.
+Participants completed all 12 tasks in a random order and took as breaks between tasks to prevent fatigue.
+After completing the CBS task battery, a MoCA (version 7.1 English) and MMSE (Folstein et al, 1987) were administered in interview format with one of the authors (AS).
 All MoCAs and MMSEs were administered by the same person (AS).
 Participants also completed a demographic questionnaire on paper.

 RESULTS

-Fifty-two older adults with an average age of 81 years (62-97 years) 12 CBS tests, a MoCA, and a MMSE. wo participants did not complete all 12 tasks.
-One of these participants only completed half the tasks due to fatigue; the second completed only two tasks before losing interest and withdrawing.
+Fifty-two older adults (average age = 81 years, 62-97 years) were asked to complete 12 CBS tests, a MoCA, and a MMSE.
+Two participants did not complete all 12 tasks due to fatigue and loss of interest.
+The scores from 50 participants were included in the analysis.
 Scores on the MoCA ranged from 12-30 (mean=24.6) and scores on the MMSE ranged from 16-30 (mean=27.7).
 A summary of task scores can be found in Table 1.

 Table 1.
 Summary of task scores for the 50 participants included in this study and relevant population norms from 342 older adults aged 70-94.
 In this study, only 7 participants were younger than 70.
 For details about the named CBS tests, see supplementary materials.